 Whether you’re a young musician in training or a fan in the making, the early days of jazz discovery are heady ones, not unlike Christopher Columbus landing on the shores of the New World.
-Because there’s so much music to hear for the first time the musical slate is blank and your ears are fresh and unspoiled, just waiting to be thrilled on a daily basis.
+There’s so much music to hear for the first time, so the musical slate is blank and your ears are fresh and unspoiled, just waiting to be thrilled on a daily basis.
 Reading about jazz in books and magazines fuels the curiosity and helps along the knowledge, but hearing great music in person or on records is what really makes a visceral impact in those fledgling days.

 My first such “light-bulb” experiences came while listening to jazz records alone.
 But later, quite a few of these wow moments came in the company of trumpeter John MacLeod, my oldest jazz friend.
 This is intended as an account of maybe the most memorable of these.

 I’ve mentioned John a number of times in other posts; we met in high school and he inducted me into his Dixieland band on bass with the general instruction to “don’t stop playing till the tune’s over.”
 Relative to that time – 1973 or so – we were both ‘retro-ists’ in terms of our jazz tastes and listening habits, John perhaps more so.
 He was mostly into trad and Swing: Louis Armstrong, Bix Beiderbecke, Duke Ellington and Johnny Hodges, Jack Teagarden, Bobby Hackett, the Ella Fitzgerald Songbook records and a bunch of older big-band stuff.
 I was more of a bebopper, heavily into Bird and Clifford Brown, Sonny Rollins, some MJQ and above all Miles Davis with John Coltrane.
 So John and I cross-pollinated, introducing each other to records.